Android Auto Compatible Phone List

 If your phone has Android 5.0 or more newer, yes.

-You should note that not all vehicle models feature this app.
+You should note that not all vehicle models support this app.
 So, find a list of vehicles compatible with the app and check whether yours fall under that list.

 Bear in mind that you can use the Android Auto app on your phone alone.
 You won’t have the advantages of a big display on your dashboard but this makes sure that you can still enjoy some of the benefits of Android Auto.